- Release Date : October 2nd 2012

 Throw in new student Jackson Deveaux, a dangerous and handsome gray-eyed Cajun boy, and this is looking like your average paranormal romance.... until a Flash comes and life as they knew it is gone, leaving nothing but a world of mystery and secrets all with Evie at the helm.

-Now I know this sounds a lot like Fallen by Lauren Kate but it gets better because after the apocalyptic flash the setting becomes a wasteland of cannibals, redneck militias and flesh eating monsters.
+After the apocalyptic flash the setting becomes a wasteland of cannibals, redneck militias and flesh eating monsters.
 Evie and Jackson find themselves caught up in a world of Tarot cards, mysticism and an ancient prophecy that ties up into a cleverly crafted plot.

 I really enjoyed the relationship dynamic between Jackson and Evie.
 The character's attractions are based on their beliefs and feelings and not caught up in appearances.
 Yes, Jackson is hot, but Evie realizes that her attraction to him goes beyond that.
 She doesn't just swoon after him the entire novel and I appreciated that.